-Back Bay Farm will be hosting two horse shows this year: June 3, 2018 and August 16, 2018!
-At all Back Bay Farm horse shows we offer MHC and NEHC equitation and hunter (rated C) classes.
-In 2018 we will also be offering Downeast Medal Classes!
+Back Bay Farm will be hosting two horse shows this year: June 2, 2019 and August 15, 2019!
+At all Back Bay Farm horse shows we offer MHC, NEHC, and Downeast Medal equitation and hunter (rated C) classes.
 Our previous shows have been so much fun for competitors and spectators–we usually have entire families come to see the show and all the progress our students and friends have made.

 Judge: Laurie Fairhurst

 August 15, 2018

 It’s that time of year again, when the snow melts, the mud grows, the hair sheds, and the horse shows begin!
 This is the time of year to get all your show tack and gear in order: clean out that tack trunk, clean those spur straps, shine those boots, wash those saddle pads!
 And one really important thing we want to emphasize this week is: nameplates!
 Remember playing ringside “martingale madness” with unlabeled martingales?
 We do too, and it’s not going to happen again this year because everyone’s names will be on all of their tack!

 We recommend putting nameplates on the headstalls of each bridle, like this one:

 We recommend putting nameplates near the buckle of the martingale, underneath the excess strap, like this: